kescardoso/stripeme/README.md

 Stripe Me provides easy and straightforward web-development, graphic design and digital marketing consultancy services for English-speaking users around the world (payments in US dollar).
 This project gears towards freelancers, entrepreneurs, and small to medium business alike, leveraging their online inception and profits during pandemic crisis.

-Here available services are already formatted and able to be personalized: they are presented with a starter model and options, and the user can customize their order in terms of color scheme, dimensions and content.
-Consultancy sessions are also available for user who wish to have a more professional and involved approach to their digital business development.
-By setting up basic formats and options that can be personalized, Stripe Me keeps prices affordable and delivery time optimized.
+Here, available services are already formatted and able to be personalized: they are presented with a starter model and options, and the user can customize their order in terms of color scheme, dimensions, and content.
+Consultancy sessions are also available for users who wish to have higher control and a more professionally involved approach to their digital business development.
+By setting up basic formats and options that can be personalized, Stripe Me keeps prices affordable and delivery time optimized, and is therefore a great digital services provider for the pandemic times.

+#### User Avatar

+- Cross-cultural English-speaking men and women, affected or not by Covid-19;
+- Freelancers, entrepreneurs, small business owners looking for online alternatives for their jobs of entrepreneurial projects;
+- Travelers, digital nomads, independent culture and art contractors, without a business address and interested in building an online presence for their income activities.